 If you haven’t already exposed your property to some social media marketing, there may be no better time than now.
 Social media usage booms over the holiday season as people have more time to relax.
 Putting your property in front of them may just deliver you the quality buyer you are looking for.

 Have you ever noticed how cars pull up outside a home for sale and view it from the street?
 This could well be a buyer who has seen the property address online and is doing an initial drive-by check.
 Although you will not sell your home to a buyer from the street, it is possible that they may eliminate it from further inspection if that first impression is poor.
-Even in the evening, have the outside lights on, and consider some decorative Christmas lights.
+So - keep up your street appeal, even in the evening - have the outside lights on, and consider some decorative Christmas lights.

-Selling a home is undeniably stressful.
+Selling a home can be stressful.
 However this may be the last Christmas your family will enjoy in your current home, so try to enjoy it.
 Lying awake all night worrying won’t bring a buyer to your door in the morning, however following some of the tips I have provided here may.